 • Personal health.
 I know that many plastics do funky things to me.
 And, their accumulation in our environment is affecting the health of our planet, and hence me.
 In addition, I think that if I cut out plastics, I will simultaneously be avoiding a whole gamut of other things that aren’t good for me.
 Processed foods and cosmetics are two examples of things that I often get fooled into conveniently consuming.

-• Clarity.
+• Clarity and redefinition of value.
 I probably don’t “need” many of the items containing plastics that I currently use/own.
 By not allowing any new purchases, and by phasing out use/ownership of plastics currently in my possession, I hope to gain clarity on the frivolity of many items.
 I also want to gain clarity on what level of plastic use is OK in my own, and currently cloudy, personal judgment.
+Remaining items, chosen with care, regain value.

 • Personal challenge.
 This project will not be convenient.
 In fact, I get a little terrified thinking about it some days, but also welcome the excitement that brews in my belly about it.